silviob/room/README.md

     });
 ```

-The DSL allows for calling create, read, update, destroy, and list on any
+**Room** allows for calling create, read, update, destroy, and list on any
 REST resource.

 It is not necessary to use the full chain every time.
 The partial result